kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

         val email: String
     )
     ```

+The `@Valid` on the type itself is what makes the annotation processor emit a `Validator<UserRequest>` component named `$UserRequest_Validator`.
+Without it the field constraints are inert: nothing
+generates a validator, and nothing in the graph can be injected to run them.

+In Kotlin the `@field:` use-site target is required.
+A bare `@NotBlank` on a constructor property lands on the constructor parameter, not on the backing field, and the processor will not see it.

 Notice that at this step we only described the rules.
 They still need to be applied at the controller boundary, which we do next.